 Typically, any asphalt paving company Islip businesses might contact will use the terms interchangeably in most situations.
 However, asphalt overlays can sometimes be installed on top of concrete pavements that have not removed any existing material.

 What Is Edge Milling When Performing Asphalt Resurfacing?

 If you look at your asphalt pavement, you will likely find that it connects to other pavements, has catch basins, incorporates curbing and gutters, or has other supplemental features.
-It is important to keep these features at their proper elevations to prevent rough transitions, eliminate potential tripping hazards, or retain the capacity of the gutters than carry water away from the pavement.
-By performing edge milling around the edges of metal or concrete supplemental features, contractors can make sure that the resurfaced pavement will offer the same ride and appearance as a newly constructed pavement.
+It is important to keep these features at their proper elevations to prevent rough transitions, eliminate potential tripping hazards, or retain the capacity of the gutters that carry water away from the pavement.
+By performing edge milling around the edges of metal or concrete supplemental features, contractors can ensure that the resurfaced pavement will offer the same ride and appearance as a newly constructed pavement.